imbaniac/statistics-api/README.md

 + User authentication (Devise auth token)
 + Basic integration tests

-To run the server locally
+To run the server locally:
   1. Clone or download it.
   2. Run `bundle`
   3. Run `rails s`
+  4. To run tests `guard`

 To work with statistics API you should add to your GET request parameter **arr** with sequence of numbers:
 ```